yash-sharma1/docs-site/docs/guides/node/join-testnet.md

 bnbchaind start &
 ```

-If you encounter any issue when runnning a Full Node, you can read the FAQ list here.
+If you encounter any issue when runing a Full Node, you should read the FAQ provided here.

 ### Add Seed Nodes
-Your Full Node needs to know how to find peers in blockchain network.
+Your Full Node needs to know how to find peers in the blockchain network.
 You'll need to add healthy seed nodes to $HOME/.bnbchain/config/config.toml.
-The recommanded `config.toml` already contains links to some seed nodes.
+The recommended `config.toml` already contains links to some seed nodes.

-If those seeds aren't working, you can find more seeds and persistent peers in HTTP API endpoints: https://testnet-dex.binance.org/api/v1/peers
+If those seeds aren't working, you can find more seeds and persistent peers in the HTTP API endpoints: https://testnet-dex.binance.org/api/v1/peers

 #### Additional Configuration
 - Sync type: by default, new nodes will sync with `state-sync` mode.
 To change sync mode, read the instructions [here](./synctypes.md)